 St. Petersburg Premises Liability Lawyer

-Premises liability refers to a property owner’s legal responsibility for injuries that occur on their property due to unsafe or hazardous conditions.
-These cases arise when someone is hurt because the property owner or manager failed to take reasonable steps to ensure the premises were safe.
+Premises liability refers to a property owner's legal responsibility for injuries that occur on their property because of unsafe or hazardous conditions.
+These cases arise when someone is hurt because the property owner or manager failed to take reasonable steps to keep the premises safe.

 We handle all types of premises liability cases in St. Petersburg, including those that involve: